mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 And what would a rougelike dungeon be like without some sort of lighting effect?
 We're going to go with something easy to show off the dynamic layer API, but you could implement something fun like a [ray casting approach](https://www.redblobgames.com/articles/visibility/) on your own.

 Unlike static map layers, dynamic layers can have per tile effects like tint and alpha.
 We're going to take advantage of that by create a third tilemap layer which will just have blank, black tiles everywhere.
 They will start out completely opaque, but when a player enters a room, we'll make the tiles "above" the room transparent so that the player can see.
-When they leave a room, we'll "fog" the old room by making the black overlay semi-opaque.
+When they leave a room, we'll "fog" the old room by making the black overlay of tiles semi-opaque.

 Inside of our scene's `create`, we'll start by creating a new tilemap layer filled with black tiles and handing it off to a yet-to-be-created new module: